laminas/laminas-test/doc/book/laminas.test.phpunit.md

 **Redirect Assertions**

 Often an action will redirect.
-Instead of following the redirect, `Zend\Test\PHPUnit\ControllerTestCase` allows you to test for redirects with a handful of assertions.
+Instead of following the redirect, `Laminas\Test\PHPUnit\ControllerTestCase` allows you to test for redirects with a handful of assertions.

 - `assertRedirect()`: assert simply that a redirect has occurred.